How our research explores contemporary thought across cultures

-The Philosophy and the History of Ideas (PHI) group brings together researchers from diverse disciplinary backgrounds and philosophical traditions.
-Together, we deliver projects that develop new connections in the field and explore the transformative power of philosophy
+The Philosophy and the History of Ideas group brings together researchers from diverse disciplinary backgrounds and philosophical traditions.
+Together, we engage with contemporary ideas to develop new connections in the field and explore the transformative power of philosophy.

 Our research areas

-PHI facilitates a research environment that seeks to develop new connections between the history of philosophical thought, abstract thinking about concepts, theoretical reasoning about the world and its contents, and empirically-engaged practical reasoning about individual and collective activity.
-PHI has four research streams:
+Our research develops new connections between the history of philosophical thought, abstract thinking about concepts, theoretical reasoning about the world and its contents, and empirically engaged practical reasoning about individual and collective activity.
+We have four research streams.

 Agency